-Figure 5: Disposition of Transmission by Duration of Service Fourth Quarter, 2015 - 2016
+Figure 5: Disposition of Transmission by Duration of Service Second Quarter, 2016 - 2017

-Figure 5 indicates increases in the volume of approvals from the fourth quarter of 2015 for all service increments.
-Yearly service continued to make up the largest share of transmission requests.
-There were no refusals of monthly or yearly service during the study period.
-The approval rate of requests for all service increments slightly lower than the third quarter of 2015.
-Seventy percent of the refusals were for daily service during the study period.
+Figure 5 shows volumes of approvals and refusals from both the second quarter of 2016 and the second quarter of 2017 for all service increments.
+As with the prior figure, the second quarters of 2016 and 2017 are not comparable due to the system changes.
+The general shape is the same with the majority of the volumes being for yearly service and the minority for weekly.
+Eighty-five percent of the refusals were for monthly service.
 The conditions behind the refusals for daily and hourly service will be examined further in the key flowgates analysis that follows.

-To further analyze transmission access, our next analysis focused on a set of key flowgates that most limit transmission access.
+To further analyze transmission access, our next analysis focused on the set of key flowgates that most limit transmission access.
 In the AFC methodology used by Duke to assess transmission requests, transmission service is analyzed against the physical elements that a request impacts.
 Using the AFC methodology, specific physical facilities (flowgates) are identified across the balancing area and the adjacent balancing areas.
 The flows associated with the TSR on the flowgates are calculated as the product of the TSR capacity and the Transfer Distribution Factor (TDF).
 The TDF indicates the flow on each flowgate associated with the specific transfer between two areas.
 (Flows on a flowgate with TDFs below a minimal amount (3 percent or 5 percent) are set to zero in this process.)
 The TSR is only approved if it does not cause any flowgate to exceed its Total Flowgate Capability (TFC).
-For area to area transfers, the TSR is approved if it does not cause the contract path limit to be exceeded.
+In addition, for area to area transfers, the TSR is not approved if it does causes the contract path limit to be exceeded.
 The process takes into account load forecasts, transmission outages, generation outages, existing TSR rights and schedules.